 In addition, the more outbreaks we have, the harder it is to contact-trace and slow down the spread, she says.

-The good news is that all three vaccines seem to still work reasonably well against the variants circulating right now, including B.1.1.7 (originally detected in the UK) and B.1.351 (originally detected in South Africa).
+The good news is that all three vaccines seem to still work reasonably well against the variants circulating right now, including Alpha (originally detected in the UK) and Delta (originally detected in India).

 But the virus is perfectly capable of mutating into a more dangerous strain.
 The more people the virus infects, the more opportunities it has to mutate into a strain that the vaccine is not effective against.
 That could mean more illness, more death and more time spent living in fear.